-Most of the history of C4 is in ZeroMQ and that is a very developer-centric community, but we don’t see any reason why it can’t work just as well for other projects.
+The history of how C4 has been used was in ZeroMQ and that is a very developer-centric community, but we don’t see any reason why it can’t work just as well for other projects.
 People are the common ingredient in all human endeavor.
-We are excited to be testing C4 in the social networking space.
+We are excited to be stress-testing C4 in the social networking space.

 The usual pattern for an open source project places developers in privileged positions of writing code, judging others code and which bugs get fixed and features resolved.
 A handful of very large projects broaden the opportunity to have a voice through design and UX teams.

-In our projects we realize that diversity is a key strength of community so we invite everyone to raise and discuss any problems they want.
+In Magic Stone, we realize that diversity is the key strength of community so we invite everyone to raise and discuss any problems they want.
 So far most of our discussions have been in issue trackers on GitHub but discussion can happen anywhere.
 It’s important for everyone to be able to see the reasoning so we do ask that discussion take place where it will be publicly available long-term.

 How can I try C4 with my project?

 It’s a tough sell to switch development processes which is part of the reason we decided to fork these projects and operate independently.
-If you’re ready to try C4 we recommend forking an existing repo and then recruiting one or two volunteers to try the new way.
-If after a few months it seems not to be working you can PR any interesting developments back upstream and leave the new repo alone.
-You may find C4-tools to be helpful for processing any stuck pull requests.
+If you’re ready to try C4 we recommend forking an existing repo and then recruiting one or two volunteers to follow the protocol.
+That way if after a few months it seems not to be working you can PR any interesting developments back upstream and leave the new repo alone.
+You may find C4-tools to be helpful for processing any stuck pull requests that you may have.